dnutzz/smartsigi/README.md

 ## Description
 todo: sensor setup mit rasp beschreiben

-A small flask backend then serves as a connector for a progressive web app, which is accessible within the local network.
+A small flask backend then serves as a connector for a mobile app, which is accessible within the local network.
 ## Requirements
 - docker